project-chip/matter-handbook/content/HowItWorks/DataModel.md

 ![Nodes, Endpoints, Attributes and Commands](../..//primer-node-endpoint-attribute.png)

 ### Commands
 Besides Attributes, Clusters also have Commands, which are actions that may be performed.
-They are the equivalent in Matter's DM of a remote procedure call.
+They are the equivalent in Matter's data model of a remote procedure call.
 Commands are verb-like, such as lock door on a Door Lock cluster.
 Commands may generate responses and results; in Matter, such responses are also defined as Commands, going in the reverse direction.

 ### Events
 Lastly, Clusters may also have Events, which can be thought of as a record of past state transitions.
 While Attributes represent the current states, events are a journal of the past, and include a monotonically increasing counter, a timestamp and a priority.
 They enable capturing state transitions, as well as data modeling that is not readily achieved with attributes.